- Topics: Entomology and Nematology | Ellis, James D | O'Malley, Michael K | Insects | 4H Entomology | Curricula

 One may assume that an insect looking at a flower would see hundreds of little flowers, but this fly sees only one flower.
 The brain of the insect creates an image out of all the information from the separate ommatidia.

 Insects use their antennae to smell.
 Some insects can smell things miles away.
-Also, different insects use several different types of mouthparts to chew their food, and the mouthparts move from side to side when they are chewing.
+Also, insects use several different types of mouthparts to chew their food, and the mouthparts move from side to side when they are chewing.
 Some insect mouthparts do not chew, but pierce and suck liquid food.
-Some insects suck blood while other sucking insects drink nectar or plant juices.
+Some insects suck blood while other sucking insects drink nectar from flowering plants.

 The thorax has some interesting features that are unique to insects.